 - Optional modules chosen from a range of possibilities (80 credits in total).
 Please see a list of typical options below.
 Please note that NOT ALL MODULES ARE AVAILABLE in any given year

 - A dissertation of 15,000 words worth 60 credits.

 The dissertation counts for 60 credits (3/9) and the compulsory and optional modules count for 120 credits (6/9) in total.
-Students may choose their own topic but must be approved by the Department.
-If students are unsuccessful in any element of the MA programme there is a opportunity to retake in the following year.
+The dissertation is to be written in the summer term.
+You may choose your own topic but it must fall within the remit of your programme of study and must be approved by a member of staff.
 Part-time students are advised to take the compulsory module in the first year of study.
+If students are unsuccessful in any element of the MA programme there is an opportunity to retake it in the following year.

 Indicative non-core content